ipabz/ebook_classifier/README.md

     http://localhost/<extracted file>/install

 That will do the installation for your database creating the tables and fields needed.
-After that, you need to disable to prevent anyone else to mess with your database.
+After that, you need to disable migration to prevent anyone else to mess with your database.

 You can do that on the file /<extracted files>/application/config/migration.php, setting $config['migration_enabled'] to false as below: